Capital gains tax for individuals not resident in the UK

-Note that you will have the UK annual exemption (£12,300 for 2020/21) to offset any gain which is not covered by private residence relief.
+Note that you will have the UK annual exempt amount (£6,000 for 2023/24) to offset any gain which is not covered by private residence relief.

 If you then return to the UK after a period of temporary non-residence, you will need to consider whether you have a UK CGT liability on the part of the gain which was excluded in Step 1 above.

 What about tax in the country where I am living?